AC2005/STAT-4830-poker/final_slides.md

 - Focused more on **self-play**, with multiple iterations of PokerZero playing each other to measure performance improvements.

 ---
+# **For The Future**
+- Rewards come from correct moves AND winning the pot, so model receives less rewards for folds, even if they are correct
+- Add additional analysis and provide rewards for good folds
+- Playing against other models besides our own to evaluate performance
+- Need way more training time and way more compute to achieve our goal

 ## **How did AI tools assist your project?**